-The difficulty lies in that user estimates embody another important characteristic: unlike runtimes, they are inherently modal [21, 2, 17], because users tend to repeatedly use the same "round" values (e.g. five minutes, one hour, and so on).
+The difficulty lies in that user estimates embody another important characteristic: they are inherently modal [21, 2, 17], because users tend to repeatedly use the same "round" values (e.g. ten minutes, one hour, etc.).
 This is reflected in the staircase-like estimate curves of Fig. 3, in which each mode corresponds to a popular estimate value.

-In particular, note the significant modes located at the maximal estimate of each trace, where the runtime and estimate curves finally meet (in Section 4 we will see that 4h and 2h effectively serve as the maximal estimate values of KTH-SP2 and SDSC-BLUE, respectively).
-Evidently, the maximal estimate is always a popular value.
+In particular, note the significant modes located at the maximal estimate of each trace, where the runtime and estimate curves finally meet2.
+Evidently, the maximal allowed estimate is always a popular value.
 For example, this value is used by a remarkable 24% of CTC jobs.
 This phenomenon probably reflects users' lack of knowledge or inability to predict how long their jobs will run, along with their tendency to "play it safe" in the face of strict system policy to kill underestimated jobs.

-In the context of job scheduling, this observation is quite significant, as maximal-estimate jobs are the "worst kind" of jobs in the eyes of a scheduler as they are too long to be backfilled.
-In fact, if all jobs chose their estimates to be the maximal value, all backfilling activity would stop completely.2 to [1]).
+In the context of job scheduling, this observation is quite significant, as maximal-estimate jobs are the "worst kind" of jobs in the eyes of a scheduler (too long to be backfilled within all existing scheduling "holes").
+In fact, if all jobs chose their estimates to be the maximal value, all backfilling activity would stop completely3.

+The observation about the maximal estimate mode may also be applied, to some extent, on other (shorter) modes: Consider the scenario in which an SJF scheduler must work with estimates that are highly inaccurate.
+If these estimates nevertheless result in a relatively correct ordering of waiting jobs, performance can be dramatically improved (up to an order of magnitude according to [1]).
 However, if estimates are modal, many jobs look the same in the eyes of the scheduler, which consequently fails to prioritize them correctly, and performance deteriorates.
 In general, if the estimate distribution is dominated by only a few large monolithic modes, performance is negatively effected, as less variance among jobs means less opportunities for the scheduler to perform backfilling.

-The observation about the maximal estimate mode may also be applied, to some extent, on other (shorter) modes: Consider the scenario in which an SJF scheduler must work with estimates that are highly inaccurate.
-If these estimates nevertheless result in a relatively correct ordering of waiting jobs, performance can be dramatically improved (up to an order of magnitude according